 Without the right ID, your dog could end up being lost for a lot longer or may end up at the pound with no way to find his family.

 Helping Others Help Your Pup

 Hopefully, you are protecting your dog with a collar that has the right information on its dangling dog tags.
-But what to put on a dog tag; that’s the question!
-We’ll go over some of the most common and most important suggestions for putting the right information on your dog’s ID tags.
+But what to put on a tag; that’s the question!
+We’ll go over some of the most common and most important suggestions for putting the right information on your dog’s ID tag.